mercaux/slate/integration/index.html.md

 product_id | yes | Full SKU, ID or pair of product SKU and size ID quantity | yes |
 stock_quantity | no | Mercaux supports sales floor / stock inventory separation
+price | yes | We support different prices for differens countries sale_price | no | We store only fixed sale price, we do not support other promotions